apposed/appose-java/README.md

 with a worker via its associated {@link Service}.

 Appose comes with built-in support for two worker implementations:
-{@code python-worker} to run Python scripts, and {@link GroovyWorker} to run Groovy scripts.
-These workers can be created easily by invoking the {@link Environment#python} and {@link Environment#groovy} methods respectively.
+`python_worker` to run Python scripts, and `GroovyWorker` to run Groovy scripts.
+These workers can be created easily by invoking the environment object's `python()` and `groovy()` methods respectively.

 But Appose is compatible with any program that abides by the *Appose worker process contract*:

 1. The worker must accept requests in Appose's request format on its